kheyer/Genomic-ULMFiT/Mammals/Human/Promoter Classification Long Sequences/README.md

 Notebook __1__ trains a naive baseline model.
 This model trains from scratch using only the promoter sequences dataset.

-Notebook __2__ trains the classification model initialized with a pretrained [human genome language model](https://github.com/kheyer/Genomic-ULMFiT/tree/master/Mammals/Human/Genomic%20Language%20Models).
+Notebook __2__ trains the classification model initialized with a pre-trained [human genome language model](https://github.com/kheyer/Genomic-ULMFiT/tree/master/Mammals/Human/Genomic%20Language%20Models).

 Notebook __3__ first fine tunes the human genome language model on the promoter corpus, then trains a classification model intitialized with the fine tuned language model.
 The 5-mer stride 2 language model is used.